 But if you’re traveling in a van long term as a couple, it’s important to set aside special time to spice up the romance, dress up and head out to dinner or a movie.
 Keep things interesting with designated date nights even if it’s just to get out of the van for a couple of hours.

 5. Talk It Out

 It’s so easy to let everything turn into a big deal when living in a van as a couple.
 Money worries, van having issues, wanting to do different activities, or even just dirty dishes sitting in a sink can seem like a catastrophic event.

 If something is bothering you, give yourself time to calm down and gather your thoughts before you talk to your significant other.
 It can even help to write things down so you can stay on track about what’s really on your mind.

 If you choose to let a small argument go, let it go.
-If you can’t let it go and it keeps nagging at you, it might turn into misplaced anger and a bigger fight down the road (figuratively and literally).
+If you can’t let it go and it keeps nagging at you, it might turn into misplaced anger and a bigger fight down the road.
 Talk about it and you might realize that your partner feels the same way.

 Before we decided to move into our van, we spent quite a lot of time traveling and sleeping in our Honda Element SUV and we even rented a campervan in Iceland for a week.
 These were great test runs to see if traveling in such a tight space was doable for both of us.
 Thankfully we came back from those trips happy and excited to work on our own DIY campervan conversion.

 If you head out on a road trip with your spouse or significant other and find yourself wanting to be back home after a few days, van life might not be the best choice for you.
 It’s better to be realistic about it now than find yourself committed in a situation that you don’t want to be in later on.